 People who feel displaced, ignored, and powerless, always create groundswell movements.
 Only recently, here in Scotland, almost half of the Scottish population and two major cities: Glasgow and Dundee, voted to leave the UK!
 While astonishing, these may only be indications of a much larger and wider problem that goes across countries, not just the UK: the belief that some governments no longer serve their people.

 So across many industries and cherished ideas, new thinking and new ideas are emerging.

 The Fifth Solution

 In addition to the main four current huge influences on the web today suggested above, there is at least a fifth option.
 Right now, I believe, there is a rogue element active: someone, somewhere, one or more people, that is indeed working on how to fix the broken web.
 You won't hear of these people or organizations unless, or until, they choose to make themselves known.

-During development at least, they encrypt everything they do, in ways that are largely unknown, and hide in plain sight.
-You won't see them because you may already be looking at them - but just the face they may choose to show.
+During development at least, they encrypt everything they do, in ways that are largely unknown, and they hide in plain sight.
+You won't see them because you may already be looking at them — but just the face they may choose to show.

 They may indeed seek to remain anonymous: that is most likely my best guess.
 Why: when you disrupt established ideas so much, so quickly, your life may be in danger.

 In addition to seeking anonymity, the solution will most likely also involve a false eternal breadcrumb trail, as appears to have been achieved by the Bitcoin creator.
 We may never learn the true identity of who created Bitcoin, and that is a good thing — to maintain the safety of that person or organization.